 1] Change time

 This is the most common fix if you are unable to open HTTPS websites.
 By changing the date and time, you can fix this issue within moments.
-To change date and time in Windows 10, open Settings panel by pressing Win + I button.
+To change the date and time in Windows 10, open Settings panel by pressing Win + I button.
 Select Time & language > Date & time.
-Next, click the Time zone drop-down menu, and select a different time zone other than selected one.
-Now, try to open any HTTPS site that was showing error.
+Next, click the Time zone drop-down menu, and select a different time zone other than the selected one.
+Now, try to open any HTTPS site that was showing an error.

 2] Clear SSL cache